 “We thought we’d be the only family with kids full time RVing,” Heather says.
 “So we did an Internet search.
 We found this group called Fulltime Families with hundreds of families doing it.
 We started following their blogs and seeing all the interesting places they go.
 That’s when we decided it looked like an awesome lifestyle.”

-It took about a year to sell their house and get their RV ready for life on the road.
-During that time, their older son Jake was all in, while his younger sibling Jessie resisted the change.
-But he did a 180 once they took the plunge.
+It took about a year for the Gebbia’s to sell their house and get their RV ready for life on the road.
+During that time, the oldest son, Jake, was excited about the new experience while his younger sibling, Jessie, resisted the change.
+But he did a complete 180 once they took the plunge.

 “The very first night we moved out of the house, he loved it,” Heather says.
 “He started saying he wanted to RV for the next 400 years!”

-Still, she’s seen kids struggle to make the change.
+Still, she’s seen kids struggle at times to make the change.

-“Somebody who isn’t already homeschooling has to learn to homeschool and get used to a totally different lifestyle in an RV.
+“Somebody who isn’t already homeschooling has to learn to process of homeschooling and get used to a totally different lifestyle in an RV— at the same time.
 It can be hard on the kids because their whole life is uprooted.
 It’s important to talk to your kids and make sure they’re on board with it.”

 Heather and Chris had always assumed that, like them, their kids would go to public school.
 As they researched homeschool options though, they got excited about the potential for their kids to learn in more interesting, experiential ways—or, as Heather puts it, “They’re not just memorizing facts and dates.”